 “It is true that I want to always be number one and I want to always give performances that I am satisfied with, but I must not let the pressure have the upper hand of me.”

-The multiple world record holder also made it clear that what he tries to achieve in skating is not just about the scores.
+The multiple record holder also made it clear that what he tries to achieve in skating is not just about the scores.

 “It is a sport that people tend to pay great attention to the scores and get really excited when a world record is refreshed,” Hanyu acknowledged, “but I think the most important thing is how you can push your limits and bring out the best performance you can.”